papjuli/my-first-blog/notes.md

 # Django views

-Views, like `views.post_list` and `views.post_detail` are functions (defined in `views.py`) that are called when a request comes, with the request as the first parameter and in the case of `views.post_detail`, the part `?P<pk>` in the URL configuration has the result that the post number is also given to the view as a parameter named `pk`.
+Views, like `views.post_list` and `views.post_detail` are functions (defined in `views.py`) that are called when a request comes, with the request as the first parameter and in the case of `views.post_detail`, the part `?P<pk>` in the URL configuration has the result that the post number is also given to the view as a parameter named `pk` (pk stands for primary key).

 # HTML templates

+Templates are used to generate HTMLs dynamically.
+A template contains the static parts of the desired HTML output as well as some special syntax describing how dynamic content will be inserted.
+We'll look at the syntax later in the "Django templates" section.

 We put our html templates in the `blog/templates/blog` directory.

-# Django ORM and QuerySets
+# Django QuerySets

 Once you’ve created your data models, Django automatically gives you a database-abstraction API that lets you create, retrieve, update and delete objects.
 You can try it out in the Django interactive shell: